perbik/PUPathFinder/README.md

 ![ss2](https://github.com/perbik/PUPathFinder/assets/148320122/f5ecbd3f-2476-4ffa-b13f-060ff7757b88)

 ## How to Use
 - Select an origin and a destination in the map.
-You can do this by searching in the home page or clicking 'Choose from map' and picking a marker.
+You can do this by searching in the home page or tapping 'Choose from map' and picking a marker.
-- The app will then display the shortest path from the origin to the destination.
+- Tap 'Find shortest path' and the app will then display the shortest path from the origin to the destination.
 - If a path is not found, it will display a prompt.
 This can happen if the building or facility is disabled, as it may be under construction.
 - If you choose to type the origin or destination, it must be ensured that the exact name of the building, which can be checked in the search bar, is typed.